humphs078/pands-project/README.md

 ---
 ## Definitions

++ [Boxplot](https://en.wikipedia.org/wiki/Box_plot) - is a method for graphically demonstrating the spread of numerical data through their quantities
 + [Histogram](https://en.wikipedia.org/wiki/Histogram) - is a representation of the approximated distribution of numerical data.
 + [Multivariate Statistics](https://en.wikipedia.org/wiki/Iris_flower_data_set) - is a branch of statistics that is